El-Nico/Losoo-web/README.md

 # Losoo-web
-mordern looking and responsive front end course project built with jquery, bootstrap, html and css course project from #Irfan-Dayan
+mordern looking and responsive front end project built with jquery, bootstrap, html and css